-[section 5 of Act 72 of 1997]
+[section 5 substituted by section 5 of Act 72 of 1997]

 6. Employer to ensure adequate supply of health and safety equipment

 - (1) Every employer must- - (a) supply all necessary health and safety equipment and health and safety facilities to each employee; and - (b) maintain as far as reasonably practicable, that equipment and those facilities in a serviceable and hygienic condition.